There are four ways farmers can help California's wild duck population during breeding season.

 If you’re willing to rescue eggs yourself as your equipment moves through the field, we will give you egg crates and instructions on how to best care for the eggs until a pick up or drop off can be arranged.

-For information about how to enroll in this FREE program, email Waterfowl Biologist Jason Coslovich at email@example.com.
+For information about how to enroll in our FREE Egg Salvage Program, email Waterfowl Biologist Jason Coslovich at email@example.com.